-Equipment financing from Crest Capital will range from $5,000 all the way up to $500,000.
+Equipment financing from Crest Capital ranges from $5,000 all the way up to $1 million.
 Again, depending on your business creditworthiness and the projected life of the equipment, repayment terms will range from two to seven years.
 The total cost of Crest Capital equipment finance will consist of interest—with rates starting at 5%—and an administrative fee of $275.

 To be eligible for this loan product, you’ll need to have a personal credit score of at least 650 and your business will need to have at least two years of business history.
 Crest Capital doesn’t disclose a minimum annual revenue requirement, though the more revenue you have, the higher your likelihood of approval.

 If you check off the two minimum requirements, you can start thinking about gathering the documents necessary to apply for Crest Capital equipment financing.
 Again, if you’re applying for $250,000 or less, you’ll need to gather significantly less paperwork:

 Applications for more than $250,000 will also require the following documents:

 Be sure to keep in mind that up to 25% of a Crest Capital equipment finance loan can go toward soft costs surrounding equipment like tax, delivery, and installation.

 Currency Finance, formerly known as Currency Capital, is another alternative lender that offers more accessible funding to small businesses than PNC does.

 - Your two most recent business tax returns

 - Debt schedule